lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 To sort your processes by memory click on the mem tab.
 To have your processes sorted by CPU percentage press the button CPU% To have your processes sorted by CPU%.
 To sort by the command line of each process you can press the command line.

+To change the update period is to :menuselection:`Option --> Update Period`.
+To change your font :menuselection:`Option --> Prefrences` or put an appearance with the font and font size.

 Screenshot
 ----------
 .. image:: qps.png